fhightower/fhightower.github.io/content/posts/scale_game_1.md

 +++
 date = "2021-11-03"
-title = "Simplified Scale Game" description = "Describing a game which provides a good environment for exploring machine learning." tags = ["Games", "Machine Learning", "Clojure", "Python"]
+title = "Simplex: A Simple, Extensible Game for Exploring Machine Learning" description = "Describing a game which provides a good environment for exploring machine learning." tags = ["Games", "Machine Learning", "Clojure", "Python", "Simplex"]
 +++

-## Simplified Scale Game
+## Simplex

 As I'm exploring machine learning, I have found it helpful to have a simple game I can use as a context in which to test ideas.
 This blog post describes one such game.
-I call it the "Scale Game".
-The version I'm going to describe is the simplified version of the game.
+I call it "Simplex".
+The game is trivially simple, but can be extended to make it more challenging.

 The game works as follows:

-- There are two players (players 'a' and 'b')
+- There are two players ('a' and 'b')
-- Each player in the game gets one turn
-- Each player makes his/her turn simultaneously (at least without knowledge of the other player's move)
+- Each player gets only one move which is made simultaneously with the other player
-- Each player starts with ten marbles and ten dollars
+- Each player has one marble
 - Each marble weighs one unit
-- Each player chooses how many marbles of his/her marbles to place on his/her side of the scale
+- For each move, players choose how many marbles to place on his/her side of a scale

-Here are some rules we'll start with, but will change over time:

-- It costs one dollar to put a marble on the scale
-- The player with the most weight on the scale is the winner
+- The winner is the player with the most weight on their side of the scale
-- If there's a winner, he/she gets one hundred dollars
-- In case of a tie, the players split the one hundred dollars (getting fifty each)

 You can read, run, and edit an implementation of this game in Clojure (and Python) [here](https://nextjournal.com/fhightower/scale-game-part-1).